lukefairbank/iBrew/README.md

 If you run the webserver as daemon/service add sudo to all your ibrew commands such that the right config file gets updated!

-So instead of `ibrew trigger Domoticz state On 10.0.0.99` run `sudo ibrew trigger Domoticz state On 10.0.0.99`
+So instead of `ibrew trigger Domoticz switch On 10.0.0.99` run `sudo ibrew trigger Domoticz switch On 10.0.0.99`

 To see it in action!